Types of Epilepsy Surgery

 Device Therapy – Neurostimulators

 Vagal Nerve Stimulator (VNS) –It is a FDA approved adjunctive treatment for certain types of intractable epilepsy.
 It is designed to prevent seizures by sending regular, mild pulses of electrical energy to the brain via the vagus nerve in the neck.
-These pulses are supplied by a device something like a pacemaker.
+A device similar to a pacemaker supplies these pulses.